charliecalvert/CloudNotes/Assignments/Isit320Final2016.md

 **NOTE**: _I'm not looking for release quality software.
 I won't be trying to break your program.
 When I say bug free, I mean that I can choose a menu item or hyperlinker, be taken to a feature, and have it work correctly at least the first time I select it._

+If there can be any doubt about what code you want me to look at, or even if there can't be any doubt, do something like this when you submit:

+- Branch: master
+- Database: DataMaster
+- Game: DataHunter

+Just spell it out so there can be no confusion.
+Thanks.

 ## Merging and Checkout

 To get **DataMaster**, or changes to **DataMaster**, into the master branch, you should be able to just checkout the **Week11/DataMaster** code into master.
 Something like this: